-Opportunities for fall 2020 must last 6 to 8 weeks up to 70 hours total.
+Opportunities for Summer 2021 must last 6 to 8 weeks for a minimum of 120 hours.

-Employers will need to post the internship during the month of August and have offers made by September 1.
+Employers are encouraged to post their internship opportunities now and have offers made by April 16, 2021.

-Note that not all postings in a given semester receive applicants.
-You can try again to obtain an intern in the spring.
+Note that not all postings in a given term receive applicants.
+You can try again to obtain an intern in the following semester/summer.